 Arrive in Punta Arenas, Chile.
 Our local agent will transfer you from the airport to the hotel.
-If you would like to arrive earlier, we can arrange divergent airport transfer and extra hotel nights.
+If you would like to arrive earlier, we can arrange divergent airport transfers and extra hotel nights.

 Drive to Torres del Paine National Park

 During your journey to the park, you will observe how the strong westerly winds have sculpted the vegetation of the Patagonian steppes.
 En route you may find guanaco, a southern relative to camels, southern grey fox, and Patagonian skunk while enjoying your first contact with southern beech (Nothofagus) forests.
 You will stop several times for photography and wildlife observation along the way.
 You may find colorful groups of Chilean flamingos on the alkaline pools and black-necked and coscoroba swans on the shores of Ultima Esperanza Fjord in Puerto Natales.
 Driving towards the park, enjoy splendid vistas of the hilly terrain and if it’s clear, of the Paine Massif in the distance.
 While visiting the valleys you will learn about the origins of the dramatic backdrop of Torres del Paine, one of the finest natural spectacles in Patagonia.
-In the evening you may do a nice nature walk or a sunset photo session.
+In the evening you may do a nature walk or a sunset photo session.

 Western Torres del Paine and Grey Glacier

 You will start early to view and photograph the Paine Massif at dawn.
 Today you will explore the southern and western regions of this huge national park, which comprises 600,000 acres.
 The omnipresent Paine Massif, a magnificent set of rugged peaks formed out of granite and sedimentary rock, dominates the landscape.
 You will have the opportunity to explore the southern beech forests and its diversity of plants and animals; you may find Magellanic woodpecker, austral parakeet and, if you are lucky, the shy Andean deer (huemul).
 Take in the contrasting mosaic of towering mountains, glaciers, wetlands, steppes, and forests.
 Lake Grey is one of the highlights of the day.
 Colossal icebergs are stranded on the southern shore of the lake after a long and slow transit from the glacier front.
-From the southern shore you will board our boat (the M/V Grey II) for a 3-hour excursion through the icy waters of the lake towards the impressive and actively calving front of the Grey Glacier.
+From the southern shore you will board our boat for a 3-hour excursion through the icy waters of the lake towards the impressive and actively calving front of the Grey Glacier.
 Grey is one of the nearly 50 outlet glaciers originating from the massive Southern Patagonian Ice Field, the world’s third largest ice cap after Antarctica and Greenland.
 The front is full of crevasses and the solid glacial ice colors vary from whitish to deep indigo.
 The glacier is flanked towards the east by impressive granite walls that are part of the Paine Massif, and towards the west by the eroded and low summits of the older Andes.
-The photography is great at this particular spot.
 You will be treated with a glass of Pisco sour or Scotch with millenary (glacier) ice.
-In the evening you may do an optional photo outing for sunset and the dramatic cloud formations.
+In the evening you may do a photo outing for sunset and the dramatic cloud formations.